Welcome to Modern Mammal-ing!

 What’s the rhythm?

-One Newsletter per week.
-That’s 4x a month. *I’ve been writing my newsletter since 2019 and many readers asked for an archive so I’ve created this home.
+Right-pace is my motto.
+That doesn’t mean even-keeled; instead, I’m tracking and adjusting as desired. *I’ve been writing my newsletter since 2019 and many readers asked for an archive so I’ve created this home.
 I won’t bring all my old material over here (because I don’t really believe in back-tracking or “catching-up” and why add more noise?), but it’s good for you all to know that this newsletter is riding in the wide wake of the old one.

-For Paid Subscribers: I send TWO MORE newsletters and invite you on a much more intimate, on-the-ground journey with me.
-The first letter explores my inner workings of a personal but universal question I’m grappling with currently; the second letter updates in the form of a vlog along with me sharing resources, any research I find, books I’m reading or not reading, as well as testing new frontiers with my own artistry.
-Topics might include art-making, the body (my fave), re-negotiating relationships, existing with tech, parenting, coupling, health (mental, physical, physiological and psycho-spiritual), anything animist, anything unseen, mysticism, climate realities, daily rhythms, old ways intersecting with new ways, a life beyond burnout, creative practice, Nature, being in community, dismantling stuck patterns and anything that moves me or feels alive for me and alive in the communal and global water.
-Essentially, welcome into my living room and life!
+What might I cover in Modern Mammaling?
+Art-making, the body (my fave), re-negotiating relationships, existing with tech, parenting, coupling, health (mental, physical, physiological and psycho-spiritual), anything animist, anything unseen, mysticism, climate realities, daily rhythms, old ways intersecting with new ways, a life beyond burnout, creative practice, Nature, being in community, being a responsible global citizen in a world needing to find new ways for everyone, dismantling stuck patterns and anything that moves me or feels alive for me and alive in the communal and global water.
 Provocative and with the focus being useful to you and supporting everyone’s individual and collective orientation to this unprecedented era.
-You also get some discounts on workshops with me, so come on over!

 If you can, thank you for paying: $5/month is one latte or tea or two chocolate bars or 1.5 subway rides.
 Creativity is undervalued by our capitalist system.
 Paying for art is essential, especially if we want a vibrant and functional world.
 It also helps support me in supporting you.
 Boom!